LattePandaTeam/Docs/docs/content/mu_edition/design_guide_power.md

 ## Power Budget

 The power supply design must account for sufficient power headroom.
-Excluding power consumption from carrier board peripherals (e.g., high-power USB devices, PCIe cards), the minimum power requirements for the Compute Module itself are:
+Excluding power consumption from carrier board peripherals (e.g., high-power USB devices, PCIe cards), the minimum power requirements for the compute module itself with default BIOS firmware are:

 - LattePanda Mu (Intel N100): > 10W
 - LattePanda Mu (Intel N305): > 15W

+The values mentioned above represent minimum limits and may impact performance.
+It is recommended to allow for at least a 50% margin.